RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc777-fee-superfluid-0.1.0.md

 The sum of payment amounts minus the sum of refund amounts is considered the balance.

-The fees amount can be be infered from the `StreamWithReferenceAndFee` events emitted from the proxy contract.
+The fees amount can be be infered from the `StreamWithReferenceAndFee` events emitted from the SuperApp contract.